Cincinnati Subway: Attempts at revival

 There have been many attempts to complete the tunnels, but the reasons why the subway was never completed or used for another significant purpose are unclear.
 In 1936 the city commissioned the Engineers' Club of Cincinnati to produce a report on how to use the unfinished rapid transit property.
 The report could not find any use for the tunnels other than what they had been designed for.
 Because the city's needs had changed from twenty years earlier, the report suggested that the subway "should be forgotten".
 In 1939 the tunnels were researched for possible automobile traffic, but were found to be unsuitable for that use.
 In 1940 the city sought the advice of several experts to settle once and for all the fate of the subway.
 The report recommended placing all streetcar and trolley transportation underground (i.e., a subway), but Cincinnati already had too many other expensive public projects underway.
 In any case, the plan was put on hold yet again when the United States entered World War II in 1941.

 During World War II the city was focused on wartime rationing, so completing the subway was not a high priority.
-The tunnels were suggested as possible air raid shelters, but the idea was never implemented.
+The tunnels were suggested as possible air raid shelters, and recent imagery of the now abandoned tunnels show old bunk-beds remain, suggesting it was used for this purpose.
 Underground storage of commercial and military supplies was also proposed as a use for the tunnels, or as a pathway to bring freight into the heart of the city, but both ideas were rejected because they would delay bringing mass transit to Cincinnati.
 After the war ended the City Planning Commission decided to not include the subway in its plans.
-Instead, the commission would use the loop's right-of-way as pathways for Interstate 75 and the Norwood Lateral.
+Instead, the auto industry aggressively lobbied the commission to use the loop's right-of-way as pathways for Interstate 75 and the Norwood Lateral.
 Then, in the 1950s, a massive 52 in water main was laid in the northbound tunnel to save $300,000 by not digging a new tunnel for the water main.
 According to the engineering firm Parsons Brinckerhoff, a redundant water main was installed during the construction of Fort Washington Way so the water main in the subway could be removed easily.
 There is also an escape clause in Ordinance No. 154-1956 that states, "in the event said section of the rapid transit subway is, at some future date, needed for rapid transit purposes, the Water Works shall remove said main at its sole cost."